Blizzard (Marvel Comics): Jim

-A man named Jim became the fourth Blizzard upon being granted cryokinesis by the Mandarin and Zeke Stane as part of their plans to revamp and upgrade the different enemies of Iron Man.
+A man named Jim became the fourth Blizzard upon being granted cryokinesis by the Mandarin and Zeke Stane as part of their plans to revamp and upgrade Iron Man's enemies.
 His first mission is to freeze desalinization plants in Abu Dhabi, leaving the city without water.
-It was revealed that the Mandarin had a bomb placed in Jim's neck to ensure his compliance.
+It is revealed that the Mandarin had a bomb placed in Jim's neck to ensure his compliance.

-When Iron Man tries to persuade his enemies to turn against the Mandarin, Blizzard heeded the call as Iron Man deactivated the bombs on them.
-Blizzard aligns himself with Iron Man, Zeke Stane, Whirlwind, and the Living Laser against the Mandarin and his Titanomechs.
+When Iron Man tries to persuade his enemies to turn against the Mandarin, Blizzard heeds the call as Iron Man deactivates the bombs on them.
+Blizzard works with Iron Man, Zeke Stane, Whirlwind, and the Living Laser to battle the Mandarin and his Titanomechs.
 During the battle, Blizzard is impaled by a Titanomech.

 Powers and abilities

 All the Blizzards have similar powers, derived from their costumes.
 Micro-circuited cryogenic units make it possible to emit freezing rays, which lower the temperature of the surrounding air (or objects) and release ice as projectiles.

 Donnie Gill's costume is upgraded by supervillains the Beetle and the Fixer.
 This enables even greater manipulation of cold, where Gill can encase people in snow and ice, create an ice barricade or generate "ice sleds" for transport.
 Following his Terrigenesis, Blizzard also developed electricity manipulation, where he can manipulate electrical currents and charge the energies in his body.